United Airlines engine explosion over Denver prompts company to ground Boeing 777s

 Federal aviation regulators are ordering United Airlines to step up inspections of all Boeing 777s equipped with the type of engine that suffered a catastrophic failure over Denver on Saturday.
 United said it is temporarily removing those aircraft from service.

+Separately, Dutch authorities were investigating a strikingly similar incident in which a Boeing 747-400 cargo plane dropped engine parts shortly after taking off from Maastricht airport Saturday, according to Reuters.
+An airport spokesperson said small metal parts were scattered over the southern town of Meerssen.
+There was some damage and a woman was hurt.
+It landed safely.

-The plane with 231 passengers and 10 crew on board landed safely, and nobody aboard or on the ground was reported hurt, authorities said.
+The plane in the U.S., with 231 passengers and 10 crew on board, also landed safely.
+No one aboard or on the ground was reported hurt, authorities said.

 The National Transportation Safety Board said in a separate statement that two of the engine's fan blades were fractured and the remainder of the fan blades "exhibited damage."
 The NTSB did caution that it was too early to draw conclusions about how the incident happened.